 • I was the first Australian student ambassador to Finland, pioneering Youth For Understanding's exchange program in 1986.
 I attended Kaitaan Lukio in Espoo, learning Finnish, and bonding with a family and friends (who remain my chosen family).

-• In 1992, I was awarded an Education Abroad Fellowship as well as a University of Melbourne Stipend to undertake my Honours Year at UCLA.
+• I was awarded an Education Abroad Fellowship as well as a University of Melbourne Stipend to undertake my Honours Year at UCLA.

 • I was UCLA's first international student to be awarded the Charles Boyer Award for doctoral study in France.
-This gifted me 2 years of research and study in Paris (Sorbonne, Paris III, including the Paris Critical Theory Program, under the direction of Sam Weber).
+I therefore undertook 2 years of research and study in Paris (Sorbonne, Paris III, including the Paris Critical Theory Program, under the direction of Sam Weber).

 • My dissertation was completed with distinction under the supervision of Carlo Ginzburg, Vivian Sobchack, Peter Wollen, and Teshome Gabriel